vmware-tanzu/velero/site/content/docs/main/contributions/ibm-config.md

     tar -xvf <RELEASE-TARBALL-NAME>.tar.gz -C /dir/to/extract/to
     ```

-    We'll refer to the directory you extracted to as the "Velero directory" in subsequent steps.
+    The directory you extracted is called the "Velero directory" in subsequent steps.

 1. Move the `velero` binary from the Velero directory to somewhere in your PATH.